RickKotlarz/PromptVault/README.md

 8. [JSON context profiling](#json-context-profiling)

 ## Introduction
-PromptVault is my personal repository for AI knowledge and prompts that I use to help with everyday use within various LLMs.
+PromptVault is my personal repository for AI knowledge and LLM prompts that I use to help with everyday use within various LLMs.
 Use the copy icon in the top right of each code block to easily copy, paste, and modify.

 ---